versioneer-tech/provider-datalab/docs/how-to-guides/security.md

 More restrictive egress controls (e.g., whitelisting PyPI, GitHub, or S3) could be added, but these create significant operational overhead and reduce usability.
 Our design is intentionally permissive, with the option to tighten later.

 Kyverno can be added to enforce stricter pod-level policies across environments.
-For example, you can block privileged pods, disallow host networking, or restrict image registries. or deploying workloads that would otherwise compromise the host cluster.”
+For example, you can block privileged pods, disallow host networking, or restrict image registries — preventing workloads that could otherwise compromise the host cluster.

 ---